Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Fried Mandu / 만두 (Dumplings): While you can get them steamed, the crispy fried mandu stuffed with various fillings (pork, kimchi, vegetables) are incredibly popular.
-Perfect for a quick, satisfying bite.
+Fried Mandu / 만두 (Dumplings): While you can definitely get them steamed, the crispy fried mandu stuffed with various fillings (like pork, kimchi, or vegetables) are incredibly popular.
+They're just perfect for a quick, satisfying bite!

 Price Range: 3,000 - 5,000 KRW